nortonmd/dx-commands/docs/force_package_create.md

                                                   invocation
                                                   (error*,trace,debug,info,warn,fatal)

+NOTE: This command must be run from within a project.

 First, use this command to create a package.
 Then create a package version.

+If you don't have a namespace defined in your sfdx-project.json file, use --nonamespace.

+Your --name value must be unique within your namespace.

 Examples:
-   $ sfdx force:package:create -n YourPackageName -t Unlocked
+   $ sfdx force:package:create -n YourPackageName -t Unlocked -r force-app
    $ sfdx force:package:create -n YourPackageName -d "Your Package Descripton" -t Unlocked -r force-app

 Run 'sfdx force:package:list' to list all packages in the Dev Hub org.